 As a result, I usually do not cook like this.
 I have however had great fun playing around with a few ideas this autumn.

-This baked pork chop is loosely Spanish in influence and in many ways is a riff on my honey roast pork loin with beans.
+These pork chops are loosely Spanish in influence and in many ways is a riff on my honey roast pork loin with beans.

 What Type Of Pork Chop Is Best To Roast!